 A major lighting project has enhanced Stambaugh Stadium’s television appeal while improving the overall appearance of the facility.
 In the general seating areas, water-proofing maintenance will increase the longevity of the complex.

 Built with seating for 17,000 fans only on the west side, Stambaugh entered a new era in 1997 when it underwent a $5.5 million addition.

 Prior to the 1997 campaign, the number of loges (luxury suites) was expanded from 12 to 26.
 The Watson Media Center, one of the best press facilities in the FCS, was added onto the second level of the complex.
-The DeBartolo Stadium Club, which overlooks the city of Youngstown, is located on the main loge area, and is used for meetings, press conferences and luncheons.
-Also, seating for more than 3,000 was added on the east side to bring the capacity to 20,630, the highest in the MVFC.
+The DeBartolo Stadium Club, which overlooks the Mahoning Valley, is located on the main loge area.
+Seating for more than 3,000 was added on the east side to bring the capacity to 20,630.

 Previous turf replacements occurred in 2002 when SprinTurf was installed and in 1991 when AstroTurf replaced the original playing surface.